Pablogarciag02/Tech-Blog/README.md

 -Connected to a database

 ## Contribution
-Feel free to fork and use this project for your personal use if you are a business owner, or a busy student.
+Feel free to fork and use this project for your personal use.
 Or if you want to make it better you can ask for a pull request